liuxiyang641/liuxiyang641.github.io/source/_posts/llm/LLM-ICL.md

 NAACL 2022 Workshop，首尔大学

 > Large-scale pre-trained language models (PLMs) are well-known for being capable of solving a task simply by conditioning a few input-label pairs dubbed demonstrations on a prompt without being explicitly tuned for the desired downstream task.
 Such a process (i.e., in-context learning), however, naturally leads to high reliance on the demonstrations which are usually selected from external datasets.
-In this paper, **we propose self-generated in-context learning (SG-ICL), which generates demonstrations for in-context learning from PLM itself to minimize the reliance on the external demonstration.** We conduct experiments on four different text classiﬁcation tasks and show SG-ICL signiﬁcantly outperforms zero-shot learning and is generally worth approximately 0.6 gold training samples.
+In this paper, **we propose self-generated in-context learning (SG-ICL), which generates demonstrations for in-context learning from PLM itself to minimize the reliance on the external demonstration.** We conduct experiments on four different text classification tasks and show SG-ICL significantly outperforms zero-shot learning and is generally worth approximately 0.6 gold training samples.
 Moreover, our generated demonstrations show more consistent performance with low variance compared to randomly selected demonstrations from the training dataset.

 利用LLM自动生成demonstrations来增强zero-shot ICL的能力（作者声称是首个这么做的工作）。